-If you contact Block Club any time after, say, 6 p.m. on Monday, December 23, you shouldn’t expect a response in 2019.
+If you contact Block Club any time after, say, 6 p.m. on December 23, you shouldn’t expect a response until the following year.

 It’s not that we don’t care about your e-mail/phone call/Facebook message; we do!
 We just won’t be around to field it.
 Not a single one of us.

-That’s because Block Club completely shuts down between the Christmas and New Year’s holidays.
-This year, because of the way the calendar falls, our break amounts to 9 full days of non-operation with pay for every team member.
+That’s because Block Club completely shuts down between the Christmas and New Year’s holidays, with full pay for every team member.

 To an outsider, that may just seem like a nice company perk.
 But really, it is a rational business move.
 Here’s why.

 As designers, writers, and strategists at a busy branding and strategy agency, we’re obligated to flex our creative muscle all day, every day.
 But studies show that placing that sort of demand on our brains isn’t conducive to optimal output.
 Like your quads, hamstrings, or any other major muscle group, our grey matter becomes stressed and fatigued with exercise.
 Without recovery or restoration, cognitive performance, especially as it relates to problem-solving, declines—sometimes dramatically.

 According to experts, time off in the form of short breaks and long vacations fuels creativity and focus and replenishes our willingness to work, which can lead to success.
 Just how and why is a matter of intensive research, with many pointing to our brains’ default mode network (DMN)—a synchronous communication circuit between disparate brain regions that seems to fire when we are at rest—as the cause.
 According to research, as reported in Scientific American, “the mind obliquely solves tough problems” while engaged in DMN-mechanized daydreaming, and the network is especially active in creative people.
 If you’ve ever had an ah-ha moment in the shower, you can probably thank your DMN.

 Standard PTO isn’t actually downtime.